Welcome to SIM-XL

 View a video demonstrating SIM-XL in action!

-Diogo B Lima∗, John T Melchior∗, Jamie Morris, Valmir C Barbosa, Julia Chamot-Rooke, Fabio C Gozzo, Tatiana A C B Souza, Juliana S G Fischer, Paulo C Carvalho, and W. Sean Davidson, “Characterizing homodimer interfaces with cross-linking mass spectrometry and isotopically-labeled proteins”, Nature Protocols: to appear, 2017.
+Diogo B Lima∗, John T Melchior∗, Jamie Morris, Valmir C Barbosa, Julia Chamot-Rooke, Mariana Fioramonte, Tatiana A C B Souza, Juliana S G Fischer, Fabio C Gozzo, Paulo C Carvalho, and W. Sean Davidson, “Characterization of homodimer interfaces with cross-linking mass spectrometry and isotopically labeled proteins”, Nature Protocols (13), pages 431–458, 2018.

 Diogo B Lima, Tatiani B de Lima, Tiago S Balbuena, Ana Gisele C. Neves-Ferreira, Valmir C Barbosa, Fabio C Gozzo, Paulo C Carvalho, “SIM-XL: a powerful and user-friendly tool for peptide cross-linking analysis”, Journal of Proteomics (129) - Special Issue: Computational Proteomics: 51-55, 2015.